meet our Lab Members

 I am interested in Neurofeedback and its potential in the clinical field, with special emphasis on its implication in empathy treatments and training.
 To achieve that, I am currently working on Neurofeedback-Synchrony project that aims to develop an empathy training method, by taking advantage of the association between inter-brain synchrony and empathy while using EEG and fNIRS hyperscanning based Neurofeedback.

-Noa Branda eilat, PHD student
+Noa BrandE-eilat, PHD student

 Moran Knafo, PHD student